Search

 In 2008, LMC posted a 17-3-3 overall record and posted an unbeaten 9-0-1 record in league play on their way to a Conference Carolinas regular season championship and won the Conference Carolinas Tournament championship.
 The Bobcats fell in the Southeast Region Championship during the NCAA Division II postseason.

 The 2007 season was the most successful in Whalley’s coaching career as he led the Bobcats to a 21-2-1 overall record and a Conference Carolinas regular season title and tournament championship.
-The Bobcats made an appearance in the NCAA Division II Sweet 16.
+The Bobcats made an appearance in the NCAA Division II Sweet 16 and Elite 8.
 Whalley was named Conference Carolinas Coach of the Year, as well as, NSCAA Regional Coach of the Year.

 The Bobcats would post 8-7-3 and 8-7-2 overall records in Whalley’s first two seasons at the helm.